 Long before the Nina, Pinta, and Santa Maria spotted the shores of North America, our continent was home to thriving communities devoted to peace and prosperity.
 When Columbus came ashore, however, he brought massive upheavals with him.
-The peaceful Native American societies were ravaged by disease, violence, and other maladies until they were contained to small areas within land that used to be theirs alone.
-Today, Native American reservations are considered sovereign property, nations independent from the United States, and the occupants strive to uphold the memory of their ancestors through continuation of their cultural traditions.
+The peaceful Native American societies were ravaged by disease, violence, and other maladies until they were contained to small areas within the land that used to be theirs alone.
+Today, Native American reservations are considered sovereign property, nations independent from the United States.
+The occupants strive to uphold the memory of their ancestors through the continuation of their cultural traditions.

-Here are a few of the options Native American students have when looking at college scholarships:
+Here are a few of the scholarships for Native American students:

 Native American roots in medicine and healing run long and deep.
 From the herbal remedies of the Iroquois tribes, produced by reducing different plants, to the handwritten diagnoses for maladies in the language of the Cherokee, Native American communities have had a profound impact on the field.
-Today, efforts to continue this tradition are evident in the American Indian Nurse Scholarship Awards, sponsored by the National Society of Colonial Dames in America (NSCDA), an organization which consists of the descendants of women who were residents of one of the thirteen colonies.
+Today, efforts to continue this tradition are evident in the American Indian Nurse Scholarship Awards.
+The National Society of Colonial Dames in America (NSCDA), an organization that consists of the descendants of women who were residents of one of the thirteen colonies, sponsors the scholarship.

 The scholarship began as a way to pay tribute to the many Native American residents who were peaceful with their colonist ancestors.
-Today, it is open to anyone who has at least 1/4 Native American ancestry that is enrolled in an accredited nursing school.
-The deadline for application is rolling, but the majority of applicants are accepted in June and December.
+Today, anyone with at least 1/4 Native American ancestry and currently enrolled in an accredited nursing school may apply.
 The award’s winners receive $1,500 each semester, provided they remain in good academic standing.

 Find the colleges right for you with College Raptor’s match tool!
 You can see your admission chances at a certain school and even what sort of financial aid they might offer you.